cnbbooks/lfe-manual/src/part1/intro/conventions.md

   <p class="mb-0">
     Here you will see a message of general interest that could have a useful or even positive impact on your experience in programming LFE.

-The icon associated with this is the "i" in a circle.
+The icon associated with this type of message is the "i" in a circle.
   </p>
 </div>